eslamnawara/Light_Notepad-1.3.1/README.md

 # Light_Notepad-1.3.1

-Version 1.3.1 (Final) of the project "Light_Notepad" is now available.
+Version 1.3.1 (final) of the project "Light_Notepad" is now available.

 Feel free to report any bug or development ideas.
 This software is free to use.